 It’s important to note that turnover rates vary wildly depending on the medical unit category under discussion.
 Maternity wards, surgery departments, intensive care units, and emergency rooms all have significantly different patient turnover standards that reflect their specialization.
 For this reason, every facility and department will need to determine its optimal staffing arrangements that align with expected turnaround times.

 While these numbers vary by unit, patient turnover research does reveal some general trends.

 Optimizing hospital schedules to meet patient turnover is challenging, but augmented reality tools can make the job far easier.
-Resonai’s contribution is Vera, an augmented reality platform that allows healthcare professionals to design dynamic, patient-centric experiences through the use of digital twins and a comprehensive suite of augmented reality applications.
+Resonai’s contribution is Vera, a comprehensive computer vision smart building platform that allows healthcare professionals to design dynamic, patient-centric experiences through proprietary spatial computing and intelligent digital twin technology.
 In a hospital setting, Vera offers several solutions that can optimize the turnover process.

 Are you ready to see how Vera can enhance your facility’s value-based care?
 Get in touch with Resonai today and set up a free demonstration.

 The COVID-19 outbreak has put a strain on the global economy, and as a result, many businesses are...

 Patient satisfaction has become an increasingly important factor in determining a medical...